|

 The Doctor was in one of his quiet moods.
-Wyn looked at him hesitantly

-as he stood by the console, one hand in his trouser pocket and one touching
+Wyn looked at him hesitantly as he stood by the console, one hand in his

-the wheel that he could turn to move them into the past or future of their
+trouser pocket and one touching the wheel that he could turn to move them

-current location without moving spatially.
-He wasn't turning it.
-He wasn't
+He wasn’t turning it.
+He wasn’t doing anything.
+He was looking

-doing anything.
-He was looking at the two digital calendars on the top
+at the two digital calendars on the top row of the navigational console.

-row of the navigational console.
-One of them was the 'real time' clock
+One of them was the ‘real time’ clock set to HER Earth time.

-set to HER Earth time.
-It was meant to tell them when it was time for
+It was meant to tell them when it was time for her to go home.
+There was

-as she would have liked.
+still months yet - though not as many months as she would have liked.

 The other one was the temporal time.
-And it showed an Earth date.
-September
+And it showed an Earth date - September

 1st, 2211.

 Was there something about that date?
-Wyn
+Wyn wondered.
+Was it significant

-wondered.
-Was it significant in his life?
+in his life?

 Was it something to do with Rose?
 She knew he got pretty soppy about her.